johngitahi/xguard/README.md

 It was also an opporuinty for me to improve on a similar project by Adrian without wrecking his code.
 I am adding custom error messages to make it more usable and flexible.
 With custom error messages, developers can quickly understand what went wrong when a guard clause fails.

 I believe in the power of open source software and I would love for others to contribute to this minimal/simple project.
-If you have any feedback or suggestions, please feel free to share them or open a pull request.
+If you have any feedback or suggestions, please feel free to share them or open a issue.

 ## Documentation
 Each guard method is documented with a docstring that explains its purpose and usage, following the reST style.
 You can access the documentation for each method using Python's built-in `help` function